A dance hub for artists to find community and move together.

 Minneapolis, MN 55413

-Free parking is available on Kennedy Street or Summer Street, or in the Kennedy Building lot.
+Free parking is available on Kennedy Street or Summer Street, or in the Kennedy Building lot in back of building.

 Dancer, choreographer, educator, and writer Penelope Freeh dismantles antiquated modes of how ballet is taught, languaged, applied in research terms, and expressed physically, intellectually, performatively, and at the gut level.
 Through her practice of expanding the terms and exploding the tropes of ballet, she aims to meaningfully connect with a diversity of collaborators, colleagues, students, and audiences.